 With these 5 tips, you can build a team in the Philippines quickly and easily, without needing the help of a legal entity.
 AYP’s EOR solutions will do it all for you.

 Expanding your business overseas can get messy and complex, especially with the local laws and regulations your business has to know to avoid getting in legal trouble.
 But the future of work is global, with remote working increasingly gaining traction every day.
 So how do you expand your business overseas legally and easily?

-AYP PEO and EOR solutions can help, so geographical constraints, time zones, and paperwork will no longer stop you from business expansion.
+AYP EOR solutions can help, so geographical constraints, time zones, and paperwork will no longer stop you from business expansion.
 In fact, AYP can help you hire overseas, onboard remotely, and manage your tax responsibilities and compliance across countries.
 Here are 5 quick tips on how to build a team in the Philippines:

 Know the best practice for contracts and termination

 The contract should be written in Filipino and cover aspects such as position, jobscope, compensation, employment benefits, and termination requirements.

 Any given probation should last for a maximum of six months, and the working relationship can be terminated easily during this time.
 Once probation ends, employers may dismiss an employee without severance if there is a justifiable reason.
 Reasons may vary from willful disobedience, severe misconduct, to commission of a crime towards the employer.

 Of course, the managers should conduct a formal investigation to present compelling and relevant evidence of the cause of termination.

 Offer 30 days notice and appropriate severance